google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • No 240V output — well pumps may be 240V, check your setup

-• Expensive — premium pricing for the Jackery name
+• Premium pricing for the Jackery name

 Real-World Usage Notes

-The 3000 Pro is a beast — 3kWh is enough to run a typical home's essentials for a full day.
-In testing, it ran a refrigerator (150W running), chest freezer (100W), well pump (brief 2,000W surges), lights (50W), and a CPAP (50W) for 26 hours.
-That's impressive for a single unit.
+The HomePower 3000 is a powerhouse — 3kWh is enough to run a typical home's essentials for a full day or more.
+In testing, it ran a refrigerator (150W running), chest freezer (100W), well pump (brief 2,000W surges), lights (50W), and a CPAP (50W) for well over 24 hours.

 ⚠️ No 240V Output